-2016: Has appeared in two games, primarily on special teams.
+2016: Has appeared in three games, rotating in on defense and playing significant snaps on special teams.

 College: Appeared in 54 games with 41 starts over four years at Michigan State, ranking second on the school's all-time sack list with 27...Was a three-time All-American Second Team and three-time All-Big Ten First Team selection from 2013-15...Named the 2013 Big Ten Defensive Lineman of the Year after posting 37 tackles and 7.5 sacks...Finished his career tied for the most games played in school history (54).